 It’s very easy to find a ‘professional personal trainer’ at any gym nowadays.
-These trainers are paid a large amount of money to provide you with a maximum of two hours per week where they guarantee results regarding your physical fitness.
+These trainers are paid a large amount of money to provide you with a few hours per week.
+They guarantee results regarding your physical fitness.
 But how professional or certified are these trainers?

 The answer usually is not so much.
-While there are trainers that are both well-equipped with knowledge and physically fit themselves, most of them will only be present at your local gym to make some money off of your goals.
+There are trainers that are both well-equipped with knowledge and physically fit themselves.
+However, most of them will only be present at your local gym to make some money off of your goals.
 Since most training services are likely to cost an average of $75 per hour, you will expect your trainer to be highly qualified in both training and nutrition guidance.

 Not all trainers are experienced

 Wearing a uniform or a fancy tag does not make your trainer a professional and experienced one.
-Most of these trainers have a personal training license that is fairly easy to obtain through the learning of only some very basic and outdated information regarding training techniques and workouts.
+Most of these trainers have a personal training license that is fairly easy to obtain.
+Just by learning of only some very basic and outdated information regarding training techniques and workouts.
 Due to this, almost anyone can become a ‘certified’ trainer, whether they even have the knowledge or expertise to be one or not.

 Where to seek for help and advice

 Our website has a range of valuable tips and knowledge regarding these topics.
-Niches like fitness training, its types and complexities and even nutrition and supplements – everything can be found easily within an hour or so.
+Niches like fitness training, its types and complexities and even nutrition or supplements – everything can be found very easily.

 Risks that come with hiring a personal trainer

 If your trainer isn’t well qualified and experienced himself, he is only going to overburden and overwhelm you with the thought of becoming fit.
-This could include forcing you to adhere to an eating plan that makes your life extremely stressful, thus demotivating and sending you far, far away from reaching your goal of physical fitness.
+This could include forcing you to adhere to an eating plan that makes your life extremely stressful.
+This can be demotivating and sending you far, far away from reaching your goal of physical fitness.

 Although it is understood that looking fit is not an ultimate determinant of physical fitness, but it surely adds to it.
 If you are paying someone to help you out at the gym, make sure that they are in shape themselves first.
 Since it is very rare to find a personal trainer who is in impressively good shape himself, you’re likely to never find a good enough personal trainer at all.